Film and Video Programs

-Film & Video Studies (FVS) is an interdisciplinary program grounded in film and media theory and history.
-In FVS you will learn how to think about, analyze, integrate, and apply the foundational theories of the film/video discipline through production and theory courses.
-Self-motivated students can create an interdisciplinary, individualized program for further study of film, video, and developing media or to enter the workforce in a creative capacity.
-Students will choose between one of two majors, Film/Video Studies or Film/Video/Theater Production.
-The studies major is an extremely flexible major that qualifies for CLA Degree in 3, pairs nicely with a second major, or generally enables the student maximum potential for individual program development.
-The production major is a much more focused major, taking dedicated students through all phases and aspects of the production process.
-The production major focuses on hands-on, experiential education with room to develop an area of expertise (Live Events, Narrative Cinema, Corporate and Non-fiction Video, Documentary, etc.) or create a general/broad based program.
+Film and Video is an interdisciplinary program grounded in production, theory, aesthetics, history, culture, and criticism.
+You will analyze, interpret, integrate, and apply the foundational theories of visual storytelling.
+You will create and capture the motion image through hands-on production courses.
+As self-motivated students you will be able to map out an interdisciplinary, individualized program for further study of film and video in both academic and practical contexts.
+Students will choose between one of two majors, Film & Video Studies or Film & Video Production.
+The studies major is an extremely flexible major that qualifies for CLA Degree in 3, allows opportunities for academic, cultural, and global, and generally enables the student maximum potential for individual program development.
+The production major is a much more hand-on major, taking dedicated students through all phases and aspects of the production process.
+The production major focuses on hands-on, experiential education with room to develop an optional concentration of expertise (Directing, Editing, Cinematography, Screenwriting, Production Design or Live Events) or create a general/broad based program.
+Both majors offer opportunities to work alongside students majoring in Theatre, English, Art & Design, and Languages & Cultures as well as seek out opportunities for great internships and even paid work experience throughout your time at Purdue!

 Bobby Chastain (firstname.lastname@example.org) Director, Film and Video Studies

 Individuals who intend to work in any artistic and highly competitive field should maintain a realistic perspective about the personal and professional demands one must face in choosing such a career.
-While no degree or school can guarantee a livelihood in this area, Purdue's Film/Video Studies program can allow the self-motivated student to create a solid interdisciplinary, individualized foundation program for further study of film, video, and developing media or entry into the workforce in a creative capacity.
-Many of FVS graduates have successfully used their major in a variety of creative occupations.
+While no degree or school can guarantee a livelihood in this area, Purdue's Film & Video program can allow the self-motivated student to create a solid interdisciplinary, individualized foundation program for further study of film, video, and developing media or entry into the workforce in a creative capacity.
+Many Film & Video graduates have successfully used their major in a variety of creative occupations.

-To maximize their job prospects after graduation, students are encouraged to develop additional experiences through internships, co-curricular projects, capstones, second majors, and/or minors.
+To maximize their job prospects after graduation, students are encouraged to develop additional experiences through internships, co-curricular projects, capstones, certificates, and/or minors.
 Students should also connect their career goals with their interests and abilities by actively seeking real-world opportunities throughout their college career.

-A Film/Video Studies major can be the foundation for a wide variety of career choices.
-Students with a strong interest in game design or computer animation might choose to combine courses from Film/Video Studies, Creative Arts, and Computer Graphics Technology.
-Students work closely with the Chair of Film/Video Studies and with their Liberal Arts adviser to select coursework both inside and outside the major.
+A Film and Video major can be the foundation for a wide variety of career choices.
+For example, students with a strong interest in animation might choose to study courses from Art & Design, and Computer Graphics Technology.
+Similarly, students with an interest in more technical areas might double major with Electrical or Mechanical Engineering Technology in the Polytechnic Institute.
+Sports, Entrepreneurship, History, Philosophy, Business, Dance, Theatre, Art, Education, Creative Writing, other Languages, Women’s Studies, African American Studies…the possibilities for minors are almost endless!
+Students work closely with the faculty and their Liberal Arts adviser to select coursework both inside and outside the major to satisfy their education goals.
 This requires planning at three levels:

-Selecting the right courses from within the Film/Video Studies program.
+- Selecting the right courses from within the Film and Video program.

-Developing an portfolio of work; including internships, outside of class projects, and other opportunities.
+- Developing a portfolio of work; including internships, outside of class projects, and other professional and pre-professional opportunities.

 An internship is a semester or summer long opportunity to work in a campus, community, or national organization or company as a student employee.
 The work provides the students with opportunities to learn about various jobs and to gain exposure to occupations and aspects of their field of study that they might not have known about.